LendingTree auto loans service review

-This online loan marketplace can help you find an auto loan with competitive rates.
+This online loan marketplace may be able to help you find an auto loan with competitive rates.

-LendingTree is a loan connection service that can connect you to one of its trusted lending partners with a single online form.
+LendingTree is a loan connection service that may be able to connect you to one of its trusted lending partners with a single online form.
 Letting LendingTree do the legwork means you can spend more time comparing offers — and getting one within your budget.
+But be prepared to field phone calls and emails from lenders in its network — even after you’ve taken out a loan.

-LendingTree allows you to compare a wide variety of potential auto loan offers in place, including refinance, new car purchase, used car purchase and lease buyout.
-After inputting your information, you’ll see live rates based on today’s market.
+LendingTree allows you to compare a wide variety of auto loan providers in one place, including potential offers for refinancing, new car purchases, used car purchases and lease buyouts.
+After inputting your information, you can see live rates based on today’s market.
+Even if you aren’t financing a car through LendingTree, it’s a great way to learn what to expect before negotiating with a dealer.

 How does LendingTree make money?